nickserv/danamccurdy.com/_posts/2016-07-27-closest-to-the-truth.md

 ---
 title: Closest to the truth
 category: life
+published: true
 ---

-Those who who whine the loudest
+Those who whine the loudest
 are seldom those
-who are closest to the truth.
+who are closest
+to the truth.